ionicstraw/should-i-get-this-or-not/README.md

 # should-i-get-this-or-not

 * https://us.isabelmarant.com/products/cl001jfac4c14a01bk-floricia-tights-black these tights i want, but if i get one small hole in them, and then its a waste, but still u know ill enjoy them, so, a big maybe -- ill get them, i have a couple of things i want to do on my to-do list (e.g. replace my curtain rod bc its bent lol) then ill reward myself with tights, like wednesday-ish that will be my goal. im not a crazy shopper, i def have limits, im not a hoarder either, im an anti-hoarder, i think with makeup yeah its like u want to find the right color that works on u so u have to experiment a lot but i think alot before i end up buying something, but so anyway i dont want to come off as that, i like making money with my hard work but i like saving money too, i really think for tights $250 is a bit much, but they are niceee and i do want them
+* theyre pretty sturdy, i wasnt in the mood to wear them all month until the day b4 thanksgiving bc we did our dinner a day earlier bc my bro + sil had a flight the next day, but, i think they will last awhile

 * i donated all of the clothes i use to wear at penn/philly many yrs ago, i think the only thing i kept was the sweater i wore when i moved in to my apartment in philly. i didnt want to remember any of that, all of it, everything single thing i donated. nothing i wear reminds me of that shithole and shithole experience which i got nothing out of, absolutely nothing.